William Agada

-William Agada (born 17 September 1999) is a Nigerian professional footballer who plays as a forward for Major League Soccer club Sporting KC.
+William "Willy" Agada (born 17 September 1999) is a Nigerian professional footballer who plays as a forward for Major League Soccer club Real Salt Lake.

 Career

-Agada began his playing career with Mighty Jets F.C. of the Nigeria National League.
+Agada began his playing career with Mighty Jets of the Nigeria National League.

 Agada started his international career in Hapoel Katamon Jerusalem's youth team in 2017/18 season.
 In the middle of the season he was loaned to Maccabi Tel Aviv youth team.
 Agada finished the season with a total of 22 league goals for both clubs.

-In 2018/19 season he returned to Hapoel Katamon Jerusalem in the Israeli Liga Leumit, and completed two seasons with 8 and 15 league goals.
+In 2018–19 season he returned to Hapoel Katamon Jerusalem in the Israeli Liga Leumit, and completed two seasons with 8 and 15 league goals.

 In 2020/21 season he moved to Hapoel Haifa on loan, and scored 6 league goals.

 In 2021/22 Agada returned to Hapoel Katamon Jerusalem, that just changed its name to Hapoel Jerusalem.
 Agada scored 8 league goals, being the club top scorer, and helped the club staying in the first division.

-In the end of 2021/22 season, Agada was transferred to Sporting KC of MLS, from the Israeli Premier League.
+At the end of 2021-22 season, Agada was transferred to Sporting Kansas City of MLS, from the Israeli Premier League.

+On 23 April 2025, Agada was traded to Real Salt Lake in exchange for up to $850,000 in General Allocation Money.